Neoteroi/essentials-configuration/README.md

 ### Overriding nested values

-It is possible to override nested values by environmental variables or dictionary keys using the following notation for sub properties:
+It is possible to override nested values by environment variables or dictionary keys using the following notation for sub properties:

 * keys separated by colon ":", such as `a:d:e`